 - (2017) Reviewing the affordances of tangible programming languages: Implications for design and practice.
 IEEE Global Engineering Education Conference, EDUCON.

-- (2017) Emotions in Motion: The Combined Effect of Positive and Negative Emotions on Personalised E-Commerce. nternational Journal of Online Marketing. vol. 7 (1).
+- (2017) Emotions in Motion: The Combined Effect of Positive and Negative Emotions on Personalised E-Commerce.
+International Journal of Online Marketing. vol. 7 (1).

 - (2017) Motivations and emotions in social media: Explaining users' satisfaction with FsQCA.
-Lecture Notes in Computer Science. vol. 10595 LNCS.
+Lecture Notes in Computer Science (LNCS). vol. 10595 LNCS.

 - (2016) Empirical studies on the Maker Movement, a promising approach to learning: A literature review.
 Entertainment Computing. vol. 18.

 - (2015) Designing creative programing experiences for 15 years old students.
 CEUR Workshop Proceedings. vol. 1450.

 - (2019) Joint Emotional State of Children and Perceived Collaborative Experience in Coding Activities.
 IDC '19: Proceedings of the 18th ACM International Conference on Interaction Design and Children.

 - (2019) Towards Automatic and Pervasive Physiological Sensing of Collaborative Learning.
 A Wide Lens: Combining Embodied, Enactive, Extended, and Embedded Learning in Collaborative Settings.
 13th International Conference on Computer Supported Collaborative Learning (CSCL) 2019, Volume 2..